Assisted Reproduction for Gays Living Abroad

 Known Egg Donors

 If you wish to use a friend or a family member, such as your sister, cousin, or niece, they will be considered on a case by case basis.
 If your known egg donor does not live in the US they will need to travel to the US twice.
-First for their initial screening at RSC and consultation with our Donor Egg Team.
+First for their initial screening at IVF New England and consultation with our Donor Egg Team.
 If they are married their spouse must attend this appointment as well.
 If she is accepted as an egg donor she will need to come back to the US for treatment at the time she starts her Lupron medication and she will need to stay in the US until her egg retrieval.
 This is approximately 3 weeks.
 Your egg donor cannot fly the same day as her egg retrieval; she must schedule her trip home at least one day later.

 3. Selecting a Gestational Surrogate